 Medicinal borage: Borago officinalis

-Borage is a herbaceous annual that is part of the Boraginaceae family.
-Tall stems grow that support large, green, oval leaves with two distinct characteristics: marked veins, and fuzz all over!
 At the tip of each stem, star-shaped blue flowers have five petals.
 Red-violet stamens form a cone in the middle of the petals.

 This plant is a volunteer plant in temperate climates, it usually appears in gardens on its own.
 A nice place for it is along the edges of the vegetable patch, in particular for its slug-repellent properties!

-Therapeutic benefits of medicinal borage
+Health benefits of medicinal borage

 Borage also reduces pain due to rheumatism and menstruation.
 This beneficial plant enhances digestion, increases energy levels, and soothes cough.